How to Train Your Dog to Poop in the Snow · Kinship

 Training your dog to poop in the snow

-If you want to know how to get dogs to poop (and pee!) in the snow, don’t forget the obvious.
 Training your dog makes the behavior you want more likely to happen, so training your dog to poop and pee in the snow is an important piece of the puzzle.
-But training will be so much more effective if you start early, long before you look outside and see a winter wonderland that you didn’t ask for and you know your dog could do without.
+But training will be so much more effective if you start early, long before you look outside and see a winter wonderland.

-When they do go, give them opens in a new tab, and be generous with them.
-Every chance you get to have them be in light snow is an opportunity to teach them that the snow is not covering the bathroom; the snow is the bathroom.
+When they do go, give them plenty of treats and praise.
+Remember that every chance you get to have them be in light snow is an opportunity to teach them that the snow is not covering the bathroom; the snow is the bathroom.
 Take them into the yard and on walks to pee and poop — flexibility about bathrooms is the goal!
 As the snow accumulates, you may need to clear a path or shovel out an area for their business, depending on their size and their changing attitude toward pooping in the snow.

 How cold is too cold for my dog to poop outside?